aust21/deep-travel/readme.md

 Website for a Space Travel Company

 ## Overview
-This website is dedicated to showcasing the services and offerings of our space travel company.
-Users can explore different destinations, learn about our spacecraft, and book their next adventure to the stars.
+This website is dedicated to showcasing the services and offerings of a space travel company.
+Users can explore different destinations, learn about spacecrafts, and book their next adventure to the stars.

 ## Features
-- Destination Exploration: Discover exotic destinations throughout the galaxy.
+- Destination Exploration: Discover exotic destinations throughout the galaxy. (future update)
-- Spacecraft Showcase: Learn about our state-of-the-art spacecraft and their capabilities.
+- Spacecraft Showcase: Learn about state-of-the-art spacecrafts and their capabilities. (future update)
-- Booking System: Easily book your space journey with our intuitive booking system.
+- Booking System: Easily book your space journey with an intuitive booking system. (future update)
-- FAQ Section: Answers to common questions about space travel and our company.
+- FAQ Section: Answers to common questions about space travel and the company. (future update)

 ## Technologies Used
 - HTML5